rizzoMartin/personalBlog/README.md

 # My personal Blog

-here is my first try making a website using reactJS
+here is my first try making a web app using reactJS